 Not all federal student loans are eligible for each IDR plan.
-For instance, the PAYE plan requires you have a Direct Loan and that you borrowed it after September 2010.
+For instance, the PAYE plan requires you to have a Direct Loan and borrowed it after September 2010.

-Because of that, make sure you choose the right repayment plan for the type of federal student loan you have.
+Because of that, make sure you choose the right repayment plan for the type of federal student debt you have.